 Requirements for the Introduction to Computers certificate of completion may be met by completing all required courses with a grade of "Pass."

-REQUIRED COURS ES HRS 5
+REQUIRED COURS DES . пкэ

 VOC ED 128CE INTRODUCTION TO KEYBOARDING AND

 WINDOWS FOR THE WORKPLACE 54

-VOC ED 129CE INTRODUCTION TO THE INTERNET 54 4
+VOC ED 129CE INTRODUCTION TO THE INTERNET 54

 Job Readiness